Intrinsic value (finance): Equity

 In valuing equity, securities analysts may use fundamental analysis—as opposed to technical analysis—to estimate the intrinsic value of a company.
 Here the "intrinsic" characteristic is the cash flow to be produced by the company in question.

 Intrinsic value is therefore defined to be the present value of all expected future net cash flows to the company; i.e. it is calculated via discounted cash flow valuation.

 (See also owner earnings and earnout.)

 Importantly, the required return used here to discount these cash flows, must include a risk premium appropriate to the company in question.

 An alternative approach is to view intrinsic value as linked to the business' current operations.
 Here, under an asset-based valuation the business is seen as worth, at least, the sum of the fair market value of its assets (i.e. as opposed to their accounting-based book value, or break-up value).

 Relevant here are the fixed assets, working capital and (initial) "opex" required so as to replicate or recreate the ongoing business.
-Note though, that under this approach intangible assets (including "goodwill") are ignored, and the valuation may (will) then be understated.
+Note though, that under this approach intangible assets (including "goodwill") are ignored, and the result may (will) then be understated.

-The valuation, then, will also often include (estimated) costs for any R&D and marketing required in this replication.
+The valuation, is then (often) modified to also include estimated costs for any R&D and marketing required in this replication.

 See also Replacement value and Tobin's q.